 Why do people believe in chemtrails?

-Because the individual components — weather modification, solar geoengineering research, military secrecy about atmospheric programs, elevated metal content in samples — are each documented.
+Because the individual components — weather modification, solar geoengineering research (SCoPEx), military secrecy about atmospheric programs (Operation Popeye), elevated metal content in samples, and 55+ countries running operational weather-modification programs — are each independently documented.
 The disagreement is whether they add up to a deliberate coordinated program or explain separately.